qfy165/Smartphone/README.md

-Welcome to the Smartphone Recommender System.
+Welcome to the Smartphone Recommender System!
+Please view this file in code format.

 To run the code:
 1. Upload requirements.txt, smartphone.csv, and smartphone.py to a new GitHub repository
 2. Open streamlit.io and login with your github account